Homeowners Insurance for Pit Bulls

 Yes, owning a pit bull can lead to higher homeowners insurance costs.
 Some insurers may raise your premiums or even deny coverage based on your dog's breed, especially if they consider it high-risk for bite-related claims.
 You may also need higher liability limits, which increases your overall insurance costs.
 While not all companies take the same approach, breed perceptions can still impact what you pay.

-Homeowners Insurance That Covers Pit Bulls
+Homeowners Insurance Companies That Cover Pit Bulls

 Provider